Retrieval augmentation of large language models for lay language generation: Materials and methods

-\section{Experiments}
+To evaluate the performance of LLMs in generating background explanations or plain language summaries, we utilized Llama 2 \cite{touvron2023llama} and GPT-4 \cite{openai2023gpt4}.
+We explored two prompts: 1) \texttt{"Summarize in plain language: {input}"}, and 2) \texttt{"Summarize in plain language, providing necessary explanations: {input}"}.
+To further assess the impact of the retrieval-augmented approach on LLMs, we established two settings for input: the source alone and the source combined with Wikipedia definitions as identified using KeyBERT.

+\subsection{Experiments}

-\subsection{Experimental setup}
+\subsubsection{Experimental setup}

-All experiments are run using a single NVIDIA Tesla V-100 GPU.
-Models are developed using PyTorch.
-We use the Fairseq\footnote{https://github.com/pytorch/fairseq} BART implementation, and use the HuggingFace Transformers Library \cite{wolf2019huggingface} to implement the RAG model.
-For RAG, we retrieve the top 5 documents for each input.
-The maximum length of generated texts is set to 700 for paragraph-level lay language generation and 150 for background explanation and sentence-level simplification.
-Other hyper-parameters are set to default values.
+All experiments except LLMs were run using a single NVIDIA Tesla V-100 GPU.
+Models were developed using PyTorch \cite{paszke2019pytorch}.
+We used the Fairseq\footnote{https://github.com/pytorch/fairseq} BART implementation, and the HuggingFace Transformers Library \cite{wolf2019huggingface} to implement the RAG model.
+For RAG, we retrieved the top 5 documents for each input.
+The maximum length of generated texts was set to 700 for paragraph-level lay language generation and 150 for background explanation and sentence-level simplification.
+Other hyper-parameters were set to their default values.

-\subsection{Evaluation}
+We used the \texttt{Llama-2-70B-chat}\footnote{Model: https://ai.meta.com/llama/} model for Llama 2 \footnote{Implementation: The model was quantized to 4 bits using OPTQ as implemented in https://github.com/PanQiWei/AutoGPTQ, and hosted on a local server using https://github.com/turboderp/exllama for inference} and GPT-4 \footnote{Implementation: https://openai.com} for the GPT model.
+The generation process was configured with a maximum length of 150 tokens.
+All other parameters were set to their default values.

+\subsubsection{Evaluation}

-\paragraph{Automated evaluation.} We first evaluate generation quality using ROUGE-L \cite{lin2004rouge}\footnote{https://pypi.org/project/pyrouge/} and BERTScore \cite{bert-score}.
-The Coleman-Liau readability score \cite{coleman1975computer} assesses the ease with which a reader can understand a passage, and word familiarity \cite{leroy2014effect} measures the inverse document frequency of unigrams in text using frequency counts from Wikipedia. \textit{Lower} Coleman-Liau score and word familiarity indicate that text is \textit{easier} to read.
+\paragraph{Automated evaluation} We first evaluated generation quality using ROUGE-L \cite{lin2004rouge}, BERTScore \cite{bert-score}, BLEU \cite{papineni2002bleu}, and METEOR \cite{banerjee2005meteor}\footnote{Implementation: \cite{fabbri2020summeval} BERTScore hash code: \texttt{bert-base-uncased\_L8\_no-idf\_version = 0.3.12(hug\_trans=4.27.3)}} to compare generated text to professionally-authored plain language target text.
+ROUGE-L depends on \(n\)-gram overlap, while BERTScore uses the similarity between embeddings and as such may be less sensitive to differences in word choice between human-authored and automatically-generated LLS.
+BLEU computes \(n\)-gram precision of generated text against target texts, including a brevity penalty.
+METEOR employs a relaxed matching criterion based on the F-measure, and addresses the exact match restrictions and recall consideration of BLEU.\footnote{Please see BLEU and METEOR scores in Appendix.} The Coleman-Liau readability score \cite{coleman1975computer} assesses the ease with which a reader can understand a passage, and word familiarity \cite{leroy2014effect} measures the inverse document frequency of unigrams in text using frequency counts from Wikipedia. \textit{Lower} Coleman-Liau score and word familiarity indicate that text is \textit{easier} to read.\footnote{The familiarity measure is derived from \textit{inverse} document frequency which is higher for rare terms, so \textit{lower} familiarity scores indicate the use of \textit{more familiar} words.}